Sndrn/Sndrn/README.md

 The 42's curriculum challenges the traditional learning model and provide an industry-leading education.
 Thus in order to educate the next generation of software engineers.

-:compass: I am also exploring diverse programming languages and technologies.
+:compass: I am also exploring diverse programming languages and technologies on my own.

 💻 My current goal is to deepen my knowledge in software engineering.